OmarMiah/news-of-the-world/README.md

 That being said, our algorithm can be used by anyone who needs to test the legitimacy of an article and know if it is a product of the fourth estate or an exercise in producing fiction.

-Ultimately we wish to combat fake news by leveraging the techniques used in machine learning and natural language processing.
+Ultimately we wish to combat fake news by leveraging the techniques used in machine learning and natural language processing to give our users clarity and peace of mind.

 ## Technology